 SAIS, Inc. is a top rated 501c(3) not-for-profit charity in the USA who is saving the lives of homeless animals everyday.
 Our mission is to save homeless animals and to end euthanizing domestic animals.
-5 to 10 million domestic animals are euthanized each year by lethol injection or gassing, however, each year we are lowering the euthanization rate by educating the public and providing services.
+Close to 4 million domestic animals are euthanized each year by lethol injection and some still use gassing, however, each year we are lowering the euthanization rate by educating the public and providing services.
 Many people are not aware about animal welfare in the USA.
 As a charity, no one is paid including the board members, fosters and volunteers.
 To follow is information to inform and guide you, so you can make the right decisions for your family.

 Before you spend hundreds or thousands of dollars on a pet, let’s review some information so you do not regret your purchase.
 We do NOT refer people to OVER-PRICED BREEDERS because they are part of the over-population problem in USA.
 They keep breeding animals and there are way too many now.
 Every day in every state, domestic animals are killed while there are many puppies available at rescues, fosters, and shelters that desperately need homes.
 If you go to a Breeder, you want to research them, view a website and obtain references from the past.
 Also, you want to assure you have a contract to guarantee the animal’s health and a return back policy at any time.
 These animals are so young and their immune system is so low they can obtain: Abdominal distension, intestinal constipation, enterocolitis, gastritis, plague or worms.
 And some are backyard breeders, who have no experience, and provide no medical services such as vaccines or shots that are mandated by law.